sshniro/zap-docs/source/includes/auth.md

 ### Login

-After registering the user, browse (proxied via ZAP) to the following URL ([http://localhost:8090/bodgeit/login.jsp](http://localhost:8090/bodgeit/login.jsp)) and login to the application.
-When you login to the application the  request will be added to the `History` tab in ZAP.
+After registering the user, browse (proxied via ZAP) to the following URL ([http://localhost:8090/bodgeit/login.jsp](http://localhost:8090/bodgeit/login.jsp)), and log in to the application.
+When you log in to the application, the  request will be added to the `History` tab in ZAP.
-Search for the POST request to the following URL:
+Search for the POST request to the following URL: [http://localhost:8090/bodgeit/login.jsp](http://localhost:8090/bodgeit/login.jsp).
-[http://localhost:8090/bodgeit/login.jsp](http://localhost:8090/bodgeit/login.jsp).
-Right-click on the post request, and select
-`Flag as Context -> Default Context : Form based Login Request` option.
+Right-click on the post request, and select `Flag as Context -> Default Context : Form based Login Request` option.
 This will open the context authentication editor.
-You can notice it has auto selected the form based authentication, auto-filled the login URL and the post data.
+You can notice it has auto-selected the form-based authentication, auto-filled the login URL, and the post data.
 Select the correct JSON attribute as the username and password in the dropdown and click Ok.

 Now you need to inform ZAP whether the application is logged in or out.
-The Bodgeit application includes the logout url `<a href="logout.jsp">Logout</a>` as the successful response.
+The Bodgeit application includes the logout URL `<a href="logout.jsp">Logout</a>` as the successful response.
 You can view this by navigating to the response tab of the login request.
 Highlight the text and right click  and select the `Flag as Context -> Default Context, Loggedin Indicator` option.
 This will autofill the regex needed for the login indicator.
-The following image shows the completed setup for the authentication tab of the context menu.
+The following image shows the completed set up for the authentication tab of the context menu.

 ![auth](../images/auth_bodgeit_form_settings.png)

-Now lets add the user credentials by going to the `context -> users -> Add` section.
-After this enable the ![](https://github.com/zaproxy/zap-core-help/wiki/images/fugue/forcedUserOff.png) "[Forced User](https://github.com/zaproxy/zap-core-help/wiki/HelpUiTltoolbar#--forced-user-mode-on--off)" to mode in the UI to forcefully authenticate the user prior to the testing of the application.
+Now let's add the user credentials by going to the `context -> users -> Add` section.
+After adding the credentials, enable the ![](https://github.com/zaproxy/zap-core-help/wiki/images/fugue/forcedUserOff.png) "[Forced User](https://github.com/zaproxy/zap-core-help/wiki/HelpUiTltoolbar#--forced-user-mode-on--off)" mode in the desktop UI to forcefully authenticate the user prior to the testing of the application.

 Now let's test the authentication by performing an authenticated Spidering with ZAP.
-To perform this go to the Spider and select the `default` context and the test user to perform the authentication.
-After this you should see the Spider crawling all the protected resources.
+To accomplish this, go to the Spider and select the `default` context and the `test user` to perform the authentication.
+After this, you should see the Spider crawling all the protected resources.

 ### Steps to Reproduce via API

-If you have configured the authentication via the desktop UI, then export the context and import it via using the [importContext](#contextactionimportcontext) API.
-Otherwise follow The steps below to configure the authentication setting for the context.
+If you have configured the authentication via the desktop UI, then export the context and import it using the [importContext](#contextactionimportcontext) API.
+Otherwise follow the steps below to configure the authentication setting for the context.

 #### Include in Context

-Inorder to proceed with authentication the URL of the application should be added to the context.
+Inorder to proceed with authentication, the URL of the application should be added to the context.
 As the Bodgit is available via [http://localhost:8090/bodgeit](http://localhost:8090/bodgeit) use the [includeInContext](#contextactionincludeincontext) API to add the
 URL to a context.

 #### Set Authentication Method

-Use the [setAuthenticationMethod](#authenticationactionsetauthenticationmethod) to setup the authentication method and the configuration parameters.
+Use the [setAuthenticationMethod](#authenticationactionsetauthenticationmethod) to set up the authentication method and the configuration parameters.
 The `setAuthenticationMethod` takes `contextId`, `authMethodName`, and `authMethodConfigParams` as parameters.
-As Bodgeit uses the form based authentication use `formBasedAuthentication` for the authMethodName and use the contextID from Step 1 as the `contextId` parameter.
+As Bodgeit uses the form-based authentication, use `formBasedAuthentication` for the authMethodName and use the contextID from Step 1 as the `contextId` parameter.

 The authMethodConfigParams requires the loginUrl and loginRequestData.
 Therefore you should set the values to authMethodConfigParams in the following format: